jdtsmith/indent-bars/README.md

 - Uses stipple face properties with font-lock for ultra-fast performance (simply: *faces on spaces*).
 - Works in the terminal, using a vertical bar character instead of stipple.
+- Supports space or tab-based indentation.
 - Learns your buffer indentation spacing from the mode.
 - Bar colors can be blended with the frame background color, to reduce their intrusiveness.
 - Bar appearance is highly configurable: width, position within the character, vertical fill/blank pattern, even zigzag (see [examples](examples.md)).
-- Optional depth-based coloring, with a customizable cyclical color palette.
+- Bars have optional depth-based coloring, with a customizable cyclical color palette.
 - Properly handles font size changes.
-- Optional zero-cost current-depth bar highlighting, permitting bar color and/or appearance changes.
+- Optional low-cost current-depth bar highlighting, permitting bar color and/or appearance changes.
 - Optional support for drawing bars on blank lines.
-- Optional tree-sitter support, for context-aware bar depth.
+- Optional tree-sitter support, for context-aware bar depth in strings and wrapped entities like function parameters.

 # FAQ's